Finding the Right Viagra Dose for a 70-Year-Old Male: Dosage Info

 25mg is also the most common dose to begin when mild-to-moderate drug interactions are suspected, such as those with CYP3A4 inhibitors like ritonavir, saquinavir, ketoconazole, itraconazole, and erythromycin, which can increase plasma levels of Viagra.

-50 mg Viagra Dose
+50 mg Viagra dose

 Most healthcare providers will begin Viagra treatment with a 50mg dose, the midpoint of the Viagra dose options.
 If results with this dose are not satisfactory, the dose may be increased.
 If side effects are experienced, the dose may be lowered.

-100 mg Viagra Dose
+100 mg Viagra dose

 This highest dose of Viagra is often reserved for more severe cases of erectile dysfunction.
 It’s never advised to take more than 100mg total within 24 hours — taking more than this dose will not result in greater efficacy, even in younger men.